weidongli20/Martian-Market-truffle/README.md

 ## Demo App

-Please use <span style="color:blue"> * Google Chrome * </span> to open this page and Click [here](https://weidongli20.github.io/Martian-Market-truffle/) to launch the MartianMarket application
+Please use *Google Chrome* to open this page and Click [here](https://weidongli20.github.io/Martian-Market-truffle/) to launch the MartianMarket application

 ## Installation Instructions